‘Peace Cross’ memorial at center of landmark Supreme Court fight over religious displays

 ‘We can't back down’

 The American Legion's Colmar Manor Post 131 is less than a mile from the Bladensburg Peace Cross.
 Nearby are other smaller monuments to those lost from other American conflicts and the 9/11 terror attacks.
-The group sponsors the annual Memorial Day ceremony of remembrance on the site, and is one of the case litigants.
+The group sponsors the annual Memorial Day ceremony of remembrance on the site and is one of the case litigants.

 On a recent Friday, three local Vietnam-era veterans gathered to talk about their service, and support for the Peace Cross.